A Historic Andalusian Port: The Essential Travel Guide to Tetouan

 Go trekking in Talassemtane National Park

 Sprawling to the east of Chefchaouen is Talassemtane National Park, a hiker’s paradise in the Rif Mountains.
-This rugged region beckons outdoor enthusiasts to explore its pine-clad slopes and winding trails that weave between tiny Amazigh villages seemingly frozen in time.
+This rugged region beckons outdoor enthusiasts to explore its pine-clad slopes and winding trails that weave between Amazigh villages seemingly frozen in time.

 Talassemtane’s landscape is characterised by wind-hewn rock formations and thick cedar forests perfumed with herbs - sightings of Barbary apes are not uncommon here.
-The Rif Mountains are a rewarding birding destination, with over 100 species of birds identified so far, including golden eagles.
+The Rif Mountains are also a rewarding birding destination, with over 100 species of birds identified so far, including golden eagles.

 The most popular destinations within the area are the Cascades d’Akchour and the Bridge of God, both of which can be visited on guided day trips to Talassemtane National Park.
 Also recommended is this full-day hiking excursion, which takes in the park’s highest peak, Mount Lakraa.